 The University of Nebraska at Omaha is a metropolitan campus serving the educational needs of the Omaha metropolitan area.
-One of its responsibilities is to play a major role in preparing teachers educators and administrators for service in local K-12 school systems.
-UNO is classified as a Carnegie Doctoral Universities: High Research Activity Research 2: High Research Spending and Doctorate Production Institution.
+One of its responsibilities is to play a major role in preparing educators and administrators for service in local K-12 school systems.
+UNO is classified as a Carnegie Research 2: High Research Spending and Doctorate Production institution.